 A large percentage of the United States population will experience depression in one form or another throughout their life.
 It can have very serious consequences, such as job loss, health issues, and loss of life.
 It’s important to seek treatment as soon as symptoms arise, although many may not even know they have depression until later into the condition.
 There are signs loved ones and the person themselves can look out for, and it’s important to find a professional to help.

 Depression comes in many forms.
-Some of the most common include the following:
+Some of the most common forms of depression include the following:

-Persistent Depressive Disorder is when major depression symptoms last for a period of 2 years or more.
+- Persistent depressive disorder is when major depression symptoms last for a period of two years or more.

-Psychotic Depression is a term used for depression symptoms that are combined with psychotic features.
+- Psychotic depression is a term used for depression symptoms that are combined with psychotic features.
 A person struggling with psychotic depression may hear voices that do not exist and frequently feel detached from reality.
-He may also see things that are not real and hold to false, irrational, and delusional beliefs.
-Psychotic Depression sufferers are more vulnerable to self-harm or harming others than with other types of depression.
-Medications are available that regulate emotional behavior patterns while helping the patient maintain the most normal life possible.
+They may also see things that are not real and hold to false, irrational, and delusional beliefs.

 Finding Help for Depression

 If you or a loved one struggles with depression, we are here for you.
-Call our toll-free helpline 24 hours a day at 269-280-4673.
+Call our toll-free helpline 24 hours a day at 269.280.4673.
 Our admissions coordinators are ready to answer your questions and help you build the healthy coping skills you need.
 You are not alone on your journey to recovery—instead, here, you can find support and guidance.